Monday, November 1, 2010

 Central Park's Sheepfold -- The Tavern on the Green

-In 1871 Calvert Vaux and Jacob Wrey Mould designed the Sheepfold to be erected on the western edge of Central Park.
-Comprised of red brick and contrasting limestone, multi-colored slate roofs, arches and peaked gables, it was an eccentric and charming Victorian Gothic complex; what The New York Times referred to as “the distinctive Central Park order of architecture.”
+Among their many Central Park structures, in 1871 Calvert Vaux and Jacob Wrey Mould designed the Sheepfold to be erected on the western edge of the park.
+Comprised of red brick and contrasting limestone, its arched openings, peaked gables and multi-colored slate roof created an eccentric and charming Victorian Gothic complex--what The New York Times referred to as “the distinctive Central Park order of architecture.”

-The Sheepfold was almost an afterthought in the design of the park.
-Original in the plan was a 15-acre open area intended as a parade ground.
-Once the broad space was cleared and filled with topsoil – the most expensive project in the construction of the Park – Frederick Olmstead and Calvert Vaux convinced the Park Commissioners that a sheep meadow would be more appropriate and romantic.
+The Sheepfold was a near afterthought in the design of the park.
+Original to the plan was a 15-acre open area intended as a parade ground.
+Once the broad space was cleared and filled with topsoil–the most expensive project in the construction of Central Park–Olmstead and Vaux convinced the Park Commissioners that a sheep meadow would be more appropriate and romantic.
 Two-hundred Southdown sheep were introduced to the meadow in 1864.
 The Sheepfold became necessary to house them.

-Once a year the flock was thinned at auction which, along with the sale of wool, provided revenue to the city.
-On June 30, 1892 The Times reported that 600 pounds of wool was auctioned off for $104.
-“It was of fair two-inch staple, and not very greasy or seedy.”
+Once a year, the flock was thinned at auction which, along with the sale of wool, provided revenue to the city.
+On June 30, 1892, The New York Times reported that 600 pounds of wool had been auctioned off for $104.
+“It was of fair two-inch staple, and not very greasy or seedy,” said the article.

-The same day two rams, eleven ewe lambs, one common bull, and one year-old were sold, overseen by “Long Tom” Conway, the Central Park shepherd.
+On the same day, "two rams, eleven ewe lambs, one common bull, and one year-old" were sold, overseen by “Long Tom” Conway, the Central Park shepherd.
 Prices ranged from $14 for one of the rams to $2 for a lamb.
 The buyers were disinterested in the yearling bull.
 “He was black, with no distinct points or markings, and the only interesting thing in his history was the fact that he was born in Central Park.
-The buyers were an unromantic crowd, and the yearling only fetched $6, which he ought o be worth for beef,” said The Times.
+The buyers were an unromantic crowd, and the yearling only fetched $6, which he ought to be worth for beef,” said The Times.

-In 1912 Parks Commissioner John D. Crimmins proposed that the Sheepfold be demolished, the flock removed to Bronx Park, and the Lenox Library building – now obsolete with the construction of the New York Public Library – be moved to the site.
-While the editor of The New York Times agreed that the Sheepfold should be destroyed, it wanted no additional buildings in the Park.
+In 1912, Parks Commissioner John D. Crimmins proposed that the Sheepfold be demolished, the flock removed to Bronx Park, and the Lenox Library building (now obsolete with the construction of the New York Public Library) be moved to the site.
+While the editor of The New York Times agreed that the Sheepfold should be destroyed, he wanted no additional buildings in the Park.

-“We are indebted to Mr. John D. Crimmjins for the assurance that the unsightly old sheepfold which disfigures the west side of Central Park, near Sixty-fifth Street, is no longer needed,” the paper said.
+“We are indebted to Mr. John D. Crimmins for the assurance that the unsightly old sheepfold which disfigures the west side of Central Park, near Sixty-fifth Street, is no longer needed,” the editorial said.

 At that point the operators of the Claremont Inn, on Riverside Drive, renovated the structure into a year-round restaurant, called Tavern on the Green.

-With its eclectic and whimsical décor, the Tavern became a must-see for tourists.
-In 1956 designer Raymond Loewy was commissioned to execute a $400,000 renovation that included the addition of the Elm Room, constructed around a live tree.
+With its eclectic and whimsical décor, the Tavern on the Green became a must-see for tourists.
+In 1956, designer Raymond Loewy was commissioned to execute a $400,000 renovation that included the addition of the Elm Room, constructed around a live tree.

-By 1976 the restaurant was again in need of a make-over.
-The Tavern was closed for a $2.5 million reconstruction during which plaster ceilings were removed to expose original vaulted ceilings.
-Owner Warner LeRoy said of the project “A restaurant is a fantasy, a kind of living theater in which diners are the most important members of the cast.”
+By 1976, the restaurant was again in need of a make-over.
+The Tavern on the Green was closed for a $2.5 million reconstruction during which plaster ceilings were removed to expose the original vaulted ceilings.
+Owner Warner LeRoy said of the project, “A restaurant is a fantasy, a kind of living theater in which diners are the most important members of the cast.”

 That sense of theater was obvious when “Bands, balloons, bikinied models and other assorted ballyhoo were served up in Central Park yesterday as the newly refurbished Tavern-on-the-Green opened for business,” as reported by The New York Times on September 1, 1976.
 The dripping crystal chandeliers, the millions of tiny lights outlining the eaves, and the venerable architecture lent a quirky ambience to the Tavern.

-Throughout the decades the Tavern-on-the-Green was patronized by movie stars and politicians, musicians and writers and appeared in over a dozen movies and television shows.
-Despite its rich history and international association with New York City, the Parks Department did not renew the restaurant’s license on August 28, 2009.
-On New Years Eve a farewell party was held for 1700 guests and then the lights went out forever.
+Throughout the decades the Tavern-on-the-Green was patronized by movie stars and politicians, musicians and writers, and appeared in over a dozen movies and television shows.
+It appeared in several motion pictures, like the 1984 Ghostbusters and the 1987 Wall Street.
+But despite its rich history and international association with New York City, the Parks Department did not renew the restaurant’s license on August 28, 2009.
+On New Years Eve a farewell party was held for 1700 guests and then the lights went out, presumably forever.

-Two weeks later everything was auctioned off.
-The Times of London wrote “The Tavern on the Green, a landmark New York restaurant and watering hole of the rich and famous, is being sold off piece by piece, right down to its topiary giraffe.”
+Two weeks later, the furnishings and decorations were auctioned off.
+The Times of London wrote, “The Tavern on the Green, a landmark New York restaurant and watering hole of the rich and famous, is being sold off piece by piece, right down to its topiary giraffe.”

 Included in the sale were an emerald-colored chandelier made in Austria for the Maharajah of Udaipur, footmen’s dress uniforms, disco balls, 34 brass samovars, two life-sized wooden elks and a Tiffany-glass ceiling that brought $180,000.

-In October of 2010 the Tavern-on-the-Green, once the largest restaurant in America and New York’s highest-grossing restaurant, was transformed into a Visitor’s Center, gift shop and restrooms; along with mobile food vendors.
-Where celebrities and the wealthy once sipped champagne, tourists now shop for mugs, sweatshirts, posters and t-shirts.
+In October of 2010, the Tavern-on-the-Green, once the largest restaurant in America and New York’s highest-grossing restaurant, was transformed into a Visitor’s Center, gift shop and restrooms.
+Where celebrities and the wealthy once sipped champagne, tourists now shopped for mugs, sweatshirts, posters and t-shirts.

 1 comment: